 After dinner, we all wash the dishes so please help us!

-If you don’t need dinner, please tell Granma before 5PM.
-You need to tell her in Japanese.
-You should write this down on the white board please.
+If you don’t need dinner, please tell me.
+Or you should write this down on the calendar please.

 You can use the shower anytime except 05:00-07:30